silvomor/silvomor/README.md

 ## About me 😶
 ---
-### I'm Kshitij.
-An undergardute student.
-Self taught programmer.
+### I'm Self taught programmer.
 Python is my most sharpened weapon.

 ### My main goal is to learn & contribute.